-Fig~\ref{fig:supp_vis} shows qualitative visualization results comparing our method with the selection-based approach Hydra-MDP++~\cite{li2024hydramdp_pp}.
-The subimages in the first row are the results of Hydra-MDP++, and the second row is our result.
+\paragraph{More visualization result} Fig~\ref{fig:supp_vis} shows qualitative visualization results comparing our method with the selection-based approach Hydra-MDP++~\cite{li2024hydramdp_pp}.
+In each example, the image with a grey border shows the BEV visualization, the image with a red border is the result of Hydra-MDP++, and the image with a blue border is our result.

-The subimages in the first column show a challenging driving scenario where the ego vehicle is preparing to overtake a leading vehicle just before a crossroad. \modelName successfully executes the overtaking maneuver, whereas the classic selection-based method incorrectly does a left turn, potentially leading to a collision.
-The subimages in the second column demonstrate \modelName's ability to distinguish between trajectories that appear right at first glance, i.e., the ``hard negatives''.
-Although both models generate similar trajectories, the trajectory produced by Hydra-MDP++ deviates from the road centerline at the endpoint, while our method generates a near-perfect trajectory that closely matches the human expert’s ground truth.
-The third and fourth columns highlight the superior performance of our model in sharp-turning scenarios. \modelName consistently generates smooth and accurate turning trajectories even under large turning angles.
+The first three columns on the left show challenging driving scenarios with complex vehicle interaction.
+In the first row, the ego vehicle attempts to overtake a leading vehicle just before a crossroad. \modelName successfully completes the overtaking maneuver, whereas the classic selection-based method incorrectly does a left turn, potentially leading to a collision.
+The second and third rows further highlight \modelName's ability to distinguish between trajectories that appear right at first glance, i.e., the ``hard negatives''.
+Although both models generate similar trajectories, the trajectories produced by Hydra-MDP++ deviate from the road centerline at the endpoint, whereas our method generates near-perfect trajectories that closely align with the human expert’s ground truths.
+The last three columns highlight the superior performance of our model in sharp-turning scenarios. \modelName consistently produces smooth and accurate turning trajectories even under large turning angles.

 These qualitative results demonstrate that \modelName not only performs well in complex and challenging scenarios by generating precise trajectories, but also excels in handling sharp turns with high accuracy.